 Nothing is known of this purveyor of ornamental glazing of Kensington, beyond the single reference in 1880.

-Herbert William Bryans (1855-1925) was educated at Haileybury and Cambridge before spending 10 years as a tea-planter in Ceylon and two further years making wine in France.
+Herbert William Bryans (1855-1925) was the son of the incumbent of Tarvin, Cheshire and was educated at Haileybury and Cambridge.
+Thereafter he spent 10 years as a tea-planter in Ceylon and two further years making wine in France.
 Only then did he become a pupil of Clayton and Bell.
-He was also close to C E Kempe, to whose work his glass is very similar and most easily distinguished by his greyhound rebus.
+He was also close to C E Kempe, to whose work his glass is very similar and for whom his early work was mostly done.
+This can be distinguished by his greyhound rebus.
 Although he designed glass at Salle, Norfolk between 1882 and 1896, his earliest known business address dates only from 1898, when he is to be found at 38 Chester Terrace, NW, where he remained until he moved in 1911 to 12 Mornington Crescent (KD/L).
 From 1902 to 1921 he worked with E Heasman, much of whose work is also signed with the greyhound.
 Heasman was also involved with G Webb, as was Bryans, though it is uncertain how far the arrangements were formalised, since throughout this time Bryans signed work in his name only and is never listed with either supposed partner in KD/L. The link with Webb appears nevertheless to have lasted some time, since there are windows by Bryans and Webb dated between 1905 at Shipton Moyne, Gloucestershire and Thurlstone, West Yorkshire and 1919 at Hacheston, Suffolk.
 From 1924 Bryans is listed (KD/L) with his son only, and the company continued in the name of both until at least 1928, three years after the father’s death.
 It seems unlikely that the son, James Lonsdale Bryans (1893-1981), was in fact very active in the business, since he was a keen traveller and later a Fascist sympathiser.
 During World War II he aroused the suspicion of both the Foreign Office and MI5 because of his attempts to promote a negotiated end to the war.
 Bryans senior also designed public sculptures, such as the Stella memorial of 1901 in Southampton, though it is not known whether he carved them himself.

 Glass: Horsham, – St Mary; Lewes, – St John, Southover; Streat